2016 6 Hours of Nürburgring: Practice

 Romain Dumas (pictured in 2014) had his car damaged with a barrier collision because of a brake disc failure.

 Three were three practice sessions—one 90-minute session each on Friday morning and afternoon and a one-hour session on Saturday morning—preceding Sunday's race.
 Lap times were not comparable to the previous year's because of the usage of the slower Veedol Chicane.
-Lieb's No. 2 Porsche led the 90-minute period with a fastest lap time at 1 minute and 41.703 seconds, nearly a twentieth of a second faster than teammate Brendon Hartley in the first Porsche.
-LMP2 was led by Brundle in the No. 26 Manor vehicle with a lap of 1 minute and 50.748 seconds which was recorded late in the session.
+Lieb's No. 2 Porsche led the 90-minute period with a fastest lap time at 1:41.703, nearly a twentieth of a second faster than teammate Brendon Hartley in the first Porsche.
+LMP2 was led by Brundle in the No. 26 Manor vehicle with a lap of 1:50.748 which was recorded late in the session.
 James Calado in the No. 51 AF Corse Ferrari was quickest in LMGTE Pro while Pedro Lamy helped Aston Martin Racing to be fastest in LMGTE Am.
 The session was disrupted when the rear-left suspension on Nicolas Lapierre's No. 36 Signatech Alpine failed and went off into the exit of the turn one gravel trap which prompted the deployment of the full course yellow flag.
 A red flag was later shown as the race control system continued to show the latter as in operation.